Do You Understand The EU Allergens Law?

 Regulations regarding allergens always have an impact on the hospitality industry.
-New EU Allergens Law rules, in particular, have the potential to completely alter the way restaurant, catering, cruise and hospitality kitchens of all types prepare, represent, and serve their dishes.
+New EU Allergens Law, in particular, have the potential to completely alter the way restaurant, catering, cruise and hospitality kitchens of all types prepare, represent, and serve their dishes.

 Understanding the basics

 Essentially, the EU rules apply to the fourteen most common allergens.
 The allergens involved are eggs, molluscs, crustaceans, treenuts, sulphites, soya, sesame, peanuts, mustard, celery, milk, fish, gluten, and lupin.
 Hospitality businesses that serve food, packaged or otherwise, must identify whether or not these allergens are present in each and every dish.